3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E200_Reference_Manual/AntsdrE200_matlab.md

 About the usage of ANTSDR E200 matlab ，You can refer to E310：

-[Antsdr MATLAB](../ANTSDR_E310_Reference_Manual/AntsdrE310_matlab.md)，The method is similar to E310 and is also applicable to this project.
+[ANTSDR MATLAB](../ANTSDR_E310_Reference_Manual/AntsdrE310_matlab.md)，The method is similar to E310 and is also applicable to this project.